Jasmine Bacurnay Lee: Career

 In January 2012, Lee became the first Filipino to receive the Korea Image Millstone Award from the Corea Image Communication Institute (CICI).
 She was cited for her volunteer and charity works for foreign immigrants in South Korea.
 An advocate of multiculturalism in South Korea, she regularly gives lectures about the subject to teachers and student leaders.

 She is the secretary general of Waterdrop, a charity formed by foreign spouses of South Koreans, and worked at the Foreign Residents Assistance Division of the Seoul Metropolitan Government.

 On April 11, 2012, she was elected as a proportional representative in South Korea's National Assembly election following her party's majority victory in the polls held.
 With her win, she made history in South Korea as the first Filipina and naturalized South Korean to become a lawmaker.
 Lee's win was a result of the victory of the ruling Saenuri Party, to which she belongs.

 Lee was excluded from the party's list for the 2016 election and left office on May 29, 2016.
+Lee left the Saenuri Party after the 2016 election.
+She returned to politics in 2020 ahead of the 2020 South Korean legislative election as a candidate for the Justice Party.

+Lee was once again elected to Parliament on 25 January 2024 after the resignation of MP Lee Eun-ju.
+Not only is Lee the first ethnic minority lawmaker in Korean history, but Lee is the first parliamentarian in Korean history to switch from a conservative to progressive party and be re-elected.
+Lee's inauguration ceremony was held in the Justice Party Press Room of the National Assembly on 1 February 2024.